Browse the AFB Directory of Services for People Who Are Blind or Visually Impaired

 Programs such as workshops, seminars, and in-service meetings whose objective is to train personnel who work with blind and visually impaired people.

-Radio broadcasts of newspaper articles, books, and consumer information for people with visual, physical, and reading disabilities, provided over otherwise unused radio frequencies; these services also include telephone reader or personal reader services.
+Radio broadcasts of newspaper articles, books, and consumer information for people with visual, physical, and reading disabilities, provided over otherwise unused radio frequencies.

 Leisure activities--such as those related to arts and crafts, sports, music, and drama, and other similar activities--provided for blind and visually impaired persons.